Mesa Boogie

 Let's explore the extensive range and find the right amp for you...

-Who Are Mesa Boogie?
+Who are Mesa Boogie?

 Mesa Boogie began life in a small repair shop owned and run by Randall Smith, who tinkered with Fender amps in his spare time.
 His first popular creation was a modded Princeton practice amp, which he fitted with the power section of a Bassman and a larger 12-inch speaker.
 People loved the hot-rodded sound so much that Smith went on to make hundreds more for willing customers.